Mattp123/azure-content/articles/connectors/connectors-create-api-crmonline.md

   ![Flow recordId and type account](./media/connectors-create-api-crmonline/recordid.png)

 ## Troubleshooting
-To troubleshoot a failed step in a Logic App, view the status details of the event.
+To troubleshoot a failed step in a logic app, view the status details of the event.

-1. In the Logic Apps area, click your Logic App and then click **Overview**.
+1. In the Logic Apps area, click your logic app and then click **Overview**.
 The Summary area is displayed, which provides the run status for the logic app.
 If there are failed runs, click the failed event that you want to view more information.

   ![LogicApp troubleshoot step 1](./media/connectors-create-api-crmonline/tshoot1.png)